MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/queues-events.md

 ### Service Bus queues

-Service Bus queues supports both push and pull models for delivering messages.
+Service Bus queues support both push and pull models for delivering messages.
 In the pull model, every polling request is metered as an action.
-Even with long polling that has the default set at 30 secs, cost can be high.
+Even with long polling at 30 secs (default), cost can be high.
 Unless you need real-time delivery of messages, consider using the push model.

 Service Bus queues are included in all tiers (Basic, standard, and premium tiers).
 For more information, see [Azure Service Bus pricing][service-bus-pricing].